 Common Reasons that Refinance Applications Are Rejected

 If you’ve had your application for student loan refinance denied, the decision can feel like a mystery.
 The lender might not necessarily explain the reasons behind its actions, and you may be left feeling puzzled and stuck.
-As with a car loan rejection or loan modification rejection on your mortgage, a common thread is that the institution feels that lending you money is too much of a risk.
-Does one of these scenarios sound familiar?
+As with a car loan rejection or mortgage modification rejection, a common thread is that the institution feels lending you money is too much of a risk.
+Read on to see if one of the scenarios below applies to you.

 1. You Have a Low Credit Score